micado-scale/component-security-policy-manager/README.md

 docker service inspect app1

-You shall see something like this
+You shall see something like this:

 	Spec": {
 		"TaskTemplate": {
             "ContainerSpec": {
                     "Secrets": [
                         {
                             "File": {
                                 "Name": "secret1",
                             },
                             "SecretID":,
                             "SecretName": "secret1"
                         },
                         ...

 ## How to use the automatic test script for managing secrets infrastructure sensitive information:

 Assuming that you installed Robot framework successfully (Please follow this link if you has not installed the Robot framework yet: https://github.com/robotframework/QuickStartGuide/blob/master/QuickStart.rst#demo-application)

-+ Launch the vault server in localhost
++ Launch the vault server in localhost:

-++ Download the vault server from https://www.vaultproject.io/downloads.html ++ Create a config file named vault.hcl with the below content:
+++ Download the vault server from https://www.vaultproject.io/downloads.html

+++ Create a config file named vault.hcl with the below content:

 storage "file" {